-Palpitations describe the sensation of being aware of your heart beating loudly in your chest.
-Your heart rate may be faster or slower than normal or may skip a beat.
+Palpitations describe the sensation of being aware of your heart beating loudly in your chest, although you may also feel this sensation in your neck or throat.
+Your heart rate may vary during your palpitations, becoming faster or slower than normal or skipping a beat.

 Sometimes there doesn’t seem to be any cause and your palpitations quickly pass with no ill effects.

 However, for some people, palpitations can be a sign of a heart problem or disease and should be checked out.
 Palpitations can be diagnosed with a test called ambulatory arrhythmia monitoring — this can help determine whether your palpitations are harmless or have an underlying medical cause.

 Palpitations can feel like some or all of the following: